Janet Barrowman

 Janet Barrowman was a Scottish suffragette.

 Women's Suffrage

 Barrowman was born in Glasgow.
 Her father was a lime merchant.
 She was a member of the Women's Social and Political Union.

+In around 1901, she began working as a clerk for soap manufacturer, Joseph Watson & Sons.

 In 1912, she participated in militant activity during the campaign for women's suffrage alongside Helen Crawfurd, Annie Swan and others, breaking a window valued at 4 shillings.
 She was arrested and sentenced to two months hard labour in Holloway.

+Her manager, David Wilkie, wrote to his solicitor James Orr to request intervention on her behalf, on the grounds that the sentence was disproportionate to the crime.
+He describes his perception that Janet had been led astray by the leaders of the movement, and his fear that imprisonment would affect her health, the health of her mother, and lead to her being dismissed from the company.

-Barrowman smuggled poetry out of Holloway and these were published by the Glasgow branch of the WSPU as "Holloway Jingles" in 1912.
-She lost her job as a clerk as a result of her arrest, and did not take part in any more militant acts.
-She gained another job, in which she worked until she retired.
+During her imprisonment in Holloway, Barrowman worked with Nancy John to smuggle poetry, written by fellow suffragette prisoners, out of Holloway.
+These were published by the Glasgow branch of the WSPU as "Holloway Jingles" in 1912.

+She lost her job as a result of her arrest, and did not take part in any more militant acts.
+She gained another job, as a shipping clerk, in which she worked until she retired.

 Legacy

 Barrowman's copy of the poetry book, published by the Glasgow branch of the Women's Social and Political Union, was gifted in 1947 to Dr Charity Taylor, the governor of HM Prison Holloway, and it was auctioned by Pickering and Chatto in 2018.

 She donated her collection of memorabilia to Glasgow Museums in 1955.